'Once Upon My Cheek'

 3. In my studio, we are a learning community.
-In each group class, a group of caring and interested parents are thinking well about the members of the class (drinking tea and chatting about other things too!).
+In the younger group classes, a group of caring and interested parents are thinking well about the members of the class (drinking tea and chatting about other things too!).
 While the cello is everyone's instrument, each learner has different strengths to bring to the group.
 Together, we inspire, empower and encourage the class, partially by just being present.
 In the end, playing a musical instrument requires the whole brain.
-Parents learn from each other in discussion groups and readings.
+Parents support each other in discussion groups and readings.
 The students teach one another more than I ever could.
 They form wonderful bonds together and actually carry one another through all the organic, expected ups and downs of life.

 Observing and Visiting is totally welcome!
 Please feel welcome to come observe lessons and classes, quietly.
 Please feel welcome to help yourself to tea.
 Read anything you are interested in.
 There are crackers, books and toys for a young child to be welcome.
 Stay as long as your child can be happy, playing quietly.
 When they are ready to go, it does not matter if you have been with us for 2 minutes or 20 minutes: it has been the right amount of time for your child and you can always come again.

 This was my mailbox for many years!
 The best mailbox in the world!!

 Call any time with your questions, or leave a message

 607-216-7514 cell - for text messaging and/or emails.
 I have it with me at the studio and can look at a text as soon as I can.